zelirio/LSINF2345_20-21_Project/README.md

 - *Implement and deploy the gossip-based Peer Sampling (PS) service;*
 - *Analyze and report the convergence behavior of this service.*

-# :warning: Our results discussion about the code are at the end of this README file.
+# :warning: Our results and discussion about the code are at the end of this README file.

 ## :loudspeaker: Context